What is LSA Student Government (LSA SG)?

 - Improving Well-Being: LSA SG works to improve the quality of both academic and non-academic life for the students of LSA.

 For example: LSA SG hosts a Stress Free Diag Day during exam weeks offering free items and services including Green Books, food, and professional massages.

 - Protecting Rights: LSA SG protects the rights of LSA students.

 For example: LSA SG advocated on behalf of a Gender-Neutral Housing option.

 - Representing Students: LSA SG serves as the representative voice of LSA students pertaining to academics and their general welfare both on and around campus.

 For example: LSA SG worked with administration to create the International Studies Minor due to growing demand from LSA students.

 The different committees each have tasks and goals to consider at their own meetings.
-Weekly General Meetings are held wherein all members convene to update one another on the happenings of their committees as well as to hear from guest speakers, discuss and vote on resolutions and give reports, among other government business.
+Weekly General Meetings are held wherein all members convene to update one another on the happenings of their committees, hear from guest speakers, discuss and vote on resolutions, and provide representative reports.

 Constituents: All students of the College of LSA.

 Associate Representatives: Any constituents who attend three consecutive General Meetings are given this title and granted speaking rights during General Meetings.